openannotation/annotator/doc/architecture.rst

     Our goal with Annotator 2.0 is to reflect on the lessons learned from the naive plugin system of Annotator 1.2, and build a much more powerful annotation library without adding unnecessary complexit.

-.. [#] We intend to do this while maintaining a similar ease-of-use for simpler
-       needs.

 Current work
 ------------